 Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Lewis and Clark College, approximately 78% of students took out student loans averaging $6,875 a year.
 That adds up to $27,500 over four years for those students.

 The student loan default rate at Lewis and Clark College is 1.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Lewis and Clark College are given below.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 8 students took at least one online class at Lewis & Clark College.
-This is an increase from the 4 students who took online classes the previous year.
+In 2020-2021, 578 students took at least one online class at Lewis & Clark College.
+This is a decrease from the 2,869 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|